War widens to include Iranian-backed militias as Israeli and American planes pound Iran

 “An extended period of uncertainty lies ahead as Iran seeks to impose a heavy economic cost by putting tankers, regional energy infrastructure, trade routes and U.S. security partners in the crosshairs,” he added.

-Already, Iran has been threatening ships in the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a fifth of all oil traded passes.
+Iran has also threatened ships in the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a fifth of all oil traded passes.
 Several ships have been attacked as well there.

 “Again they attacked Iran’s peaceful safeguarded nuclear facilities yesterday,” he said.
 “Their justification that Iran wants to develop nuclear weapons is simply a big lie.”